 The solution pitch went something like “A mobile app that notifies you when opportunities are nearby and help pull people together, providing both context and pretext to meet up and connect.
 It’s like a People Magnet for your pocket.”

 Yes.
-Abstract.
+Still abstract.
 But you have to start with something.

 Most people just saw the iOS consumer app, which was only natural as it was the vehicle we pimped actively in public.
-We needed an actual application to prove the abstract tech concept – or at least so the thinking went.
+We needed an actual application to prove the abstract tech concept – or at least so my thinking went at the time.

 However, one of the core motivations behind Gauss was to build a cloud-based technology stack that would enable us to discover the most interesting markets or problem sets by being able to flexibly and quickly pipe in new relevance to test in the form of tapping into existing interesting APIs and looking to see if there would be value in looking at the aggregate across them to come up with new and perhaps previously hidden relevance – And to the point of also being able to offer these services per API, e.g. as a B2B SaaS.